 The Kenya Baptist Convention has undertaken a bold initiative of planting 1000 new house churches in the next several years.
 One of the strategies for doing this involves community service projects in which mission teams help build a house for four needy families in strategic church plant areas.
 These are usually widows, many of whom are forced to move back to their home place after their husband dies.
 They are often at the mercy of the community for any housing at all.
 The house building project brings the community together for service to one of its neighbors and exposes them to the gospel through a house dedication service.
 Local pastors are active in planning, conducting, and follow-up of the project with the goal of starting a Bible Study in the new homes, and eventually a new church in the area.
-Teams will also have great opportunity to minister with the many children who gather for the project, as well as one on one opportunity to witness to those who gather.
-Teams also often share at local schools.
+Teams will also have opportunity to share their testimony and plan of salvation in village homes, minister to the many children who gather for the project, and participate in a house dedication service.
+Some teams also have opportunity to witness in local schools.

 Click here for more information about this project.